306 listings

 Close

-Lost pets Detroit, photo: Lost dog, Woodbine Street, Detroit - brown and white chocolate tri Merle
+Lost pets Detroit, photo: Lost dog, Grand River Avenue, Detroit - white, brown, and gray French bulldog

 In Detroit, Michigan, the unfortunate reality is that thousands of pets go missing each year.
 It is estimated that around 10,000 pets, including dogs and cats, find themselves lost or separated from their homes annually.
 This alarming statistic highlights the importance of knowing what to do if your beloved pet goes missing.